“You shouldn’t have a FAQ page.”

 - If customers say your sizing charts are inaccurate, update the charts.

 In other words, if you take the high road (fix the problem), you won’t need to take the low road (post an FAQ page).
 Make buying from you the easiest thing your prospect has done all day.
 If there’s something a visitor needs to know, make the answer obvious on the product page, checkout page, or wherever the question naturally arises—not on a list of FAQs.

 Nevertheless, there are some instances, some businesses, and some products or services where FAQs can be helpful.
+That’s fine.

 To get more sales, answer questions at crucial points along the path to purchase.
 Take visitors by the hand and lead them toward trust and satisfaction.